Euqinu/Contact-us-Form/README.md

 # Contact-us-Form

 This repositry consist of a Contact us form.
 It has three fields:- Name, Email and Message.
 The response is submitted by clicking the Submit button.
 # Technologies used:-
-Node js
+Node js,
-Express
-EJS
+Express,
+EJS,
 MongoDB